philipp985/Docs/aspnet/fundamentals/logging.rst

 	:dedent: 8
 	:emphasize-lines: 3,14

 When a logger is created, a category name must be provided.
 The category name specifies the source of the logging events.
 By convention this string is hierarchical, with categories separated by dot (``.``) characters.
 Some logging providers have filtering support that leverages this convention, making it easier to locate logging output of interest.
-In the above example, the logging is configured to use the built-in :dn:cls:`api:Microsoft.Extensions.Logging.Console.ConsoleLogger` (see `Configuring Logging in your Application`_ below).
+In the above example, the logging is configured to use the built-in :dn:cls:`Microsoft.Extensions.Logging.Console.ConsoleLogger` (see `Configuring Logging in your Application`_ below).
 To see the console logger in action, run the sample application using the ``web`` command, and make a request to configured URL (``localhost:5000``).
 You should see output similar to the following:

 .. image:: logging/_static/console-logger-output.png